 random number distributions, like normal, Poisson, exponential, etc.

 After the model is successfully built, you can start it.
 Running the simulation, you automatically bring the current model up to date.

 Click the Run toolbar button and choose the experiment you want to run from the drop-down list.
 Your simulation experiment is called Bank/Simulation.

 In the case this model is the only one opened in the workspace at the moment you will be prompted to run this particular experiment.
 Later on this button will start the previously run experiment.
 To run any other experiment, right-click (Mac OS: Ctrl+click) the experiment in the Projects view and choose Run from the context menu.Having started the model, you will see the model window.
 It displays the presentation designed for your simulation experiment.

 Click the Run button in the control panel at the bottom of the model window.

 You will see animated flowchart.
-Each model created with Process Modeling Library instantly has animated flowchart where you can see detailed current object status, for example queue size, number of agents left and so on – completely in graphics!
+Each model created with Process Modeling Library instantly has animated flowchart where you can see detailed current block status, for example queue size, number of agents left and so on – completely in graphics!

 If needed, adjust the execution speed to your needs using Slow down and Speed up buttons in the control panel.